radarlabs/documentation/docs/tutorials/logging-and-analyzing-where-conversions-occur.md

 ![Conversions report page](/img/tutorials/conversions-report-page.png)

-### Step 7: Analyze conversions across different dimensions
+### Step 7: Analyze conversions across location context types
 You can see when and where conversions were generated directly in the Radar dashboard.
 On the [Events](https://radar.com/dashboard/events) page, watch as conversions start to stream in:

 ![Conversion events feed](/img/tutorials/conversion-events-feed.png)